What is the Best Craft Glue for Projects? My Top Three Picks

 Best craft adhesive, hands down: E6000

-Well, I’ve been using this stuff before the Macarena became a hit…thanks to a craft store proprietor way back when who called it the best craft glue hands down when I asked about something that would affix faux gems to Friendly Plastic jewelry pieces (that’s a long story)
+Well, I’ve been using this stuff before the Macarena became a hit…thanks to a craft store proprietor way back when who called it the best craft glue hands down when I asked about something that would affix faux gems to Friendly Plastic jewelry pieces (that’s a long story for another time, lol)

 And she wasn’t wrong about that by a long shot…it really is the best craft adhesive out there if it is important for your projects to be permanently bonded.